 Logistics efficiency through shifting in management

-Logistic efficiency is explained by logistics management service, a complex task that includes many operations to secure end-to-end logistics processes.
+Logistic efficiency is achieved through logistics management services, a complex task that involves many operations to ensure end-to-end logistics processes.
 How you secure your operations can help you maintain efficiency in logistics or jeopardize your results.

 What we have observed over the last years is that effective logistics is the objective of logistics management in a customer-driven supply chain that begins with change management.
-This is one of the first steps that open up the benefits of various strategies for maintaining effectiveness in logistics.
+This is one of the first steps that opens up the benefits of various strategies for improving effectiveness in logistics.

-Change management is the process that describes a logistics company's approach to implementing changes for internal and external operations.
+Change management is the process that describes a logistics company's approach to implementing changes that drive efficiency for both internal and external operations.
 It includes a very broad spectrum of operations, from human resources management to implementing new processes.
-Change management is often recognized in certain business areas, often resulting from acquiring new customers in logistics to align with their standard operating procedures (SOP).
+Change management is often recognized in certain business areas, often resulting from acquiring new customers in logistics, to align with their standard operating procedures (SOP).

 There is always some kind of resistance to change among employees, sometimes even towards top-level leaders.
 I remember a situation where we couldn't effectively implement any change because the leaders of the operations teams preferred to deal with fixing the problems they knew how to fix rather than help us implement the new process.